NoiSek/RainyBitcoin/README.md

 ### Installation
 - Copy RainyBitcoin dir to your Rainmeter skins folder.
 (C:\Users\Your Username\My Documents\Rainmeter\Skins)
 - Edit Options.inc to your liking
-- Enjoy a frontrow seat to panic selling tactics
+- Enjoy a frontrow seat to panic sells
-- ?????
-- Profit!

 ### Preview Screenshots